sabuhiabbas/unit3_2023-project/README.md

                          text=f"Your item ID: {item_id} has been successfully deleted.") dialog.open()
 ```
 This code creates a dialog box using KivyMD to notify the user that an item has been successfully deleted from the database.
 It takes the item ID as input and displays it in the dialog box.
-This code is reusable in different parts of the application where a similar confirmation dialog box is needed.
+This code is reusable in different parts of the application where a similar confirmation dialog box is needed.[^22]

 # Criteria D: Functionality
 ## A video demonstrating the proposed solution with narration